gregpriday/copy-tree/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+For details on recent changes, check out the [CHANGELOG](CHANGELOG.md).

 ## Contributing

-Please see [CONTRIBUTING](https://github.com/spatie/.github/blob/main/CONTRIBUTING.md) for details.
+Contributions are welcome!
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Security Vulnerabilities
+## Security

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover any security related issues, please email greg@siteorigin.com instead of using the issue tracker.

 ## Credits